Have you seen Canada Pro Deposit in your bank statement and wondered what it’s for?

 The Canada Revenue Agency (CRA) administers the Canadian Pro tax credits paid into your bank account through direct deposit.
 If you haven’t linked your CRA My Account to direct deposit, your cheques will be sent by cheque through the mail.

-Ontario Trillium Benefits (OTB) over $360 are paid monthly beginning in July 2021 or as a one-time payment in June 2022.
-OTB payments of $360 or lower were paid at once in July 2021.
+Ontario Trillium Benefits (OTB) over $360 are paid monthly beginning in July 2022 or as a one-time payment in June 2023.

 If your OTB is more than $2 but lower than $10, it is raised to $10.
 No payment will be made if you qualify for OTB of $2 or less.